 - Fibroids.
 These are non-cancerous (benign) growths in the muscle of the womb.
 They often cause no problems, but sometimes cause symptoms such as heavy periods.
-See separate leaflet called Fibroids for more details.
+Read more about fibroids.

-- Other conditions of the uterus, which may lead to heavy periods.
-For example:
+- Other conditions of the womb - for example:

 - Small fleshy lumps (called polyps).

-- Cancer of the lining of the uterus (endometrial cancer) - a very rare cause.
+- Cancer of the lining of the womb (endometrial cancer).
 Most cases of endometrial cancer develop in women aged in their 50s or 60s.

 - Hormonal problems.
 Periods can be irregular and sometimes heavy if you do not ovulate every month.
 For example, this occurs in some women with polycystic ovary syndrome.
 Women with an underactive thyroid gland may have heavy periods.

-- The intrauterine contraceptive device (IUCD, or coil) sometimes causes heavy periods.
-However, a special hormone-releasing IUCD called the intrauterine system (IUS) can actually treat heavy periods (see 'Levonorgestrel intrauterine system (LNG-IUS)' below).
+- The intrauterine contraceptive device (IUCD, or coil).
+Sometimes an IUCD causes heavy periods.
+However, a special hormone-releasing IUCD called the intrauterine system (IUS) can actually treat heavy periods (see 'Levonorgestrel intrauterine system (LNG-IUS)', below).